sejnub/jdec/README.md

+## Status and rights

+This module does its job but there is a lot which could (but probably won't) be improved.

+Do with it whatever you want.
+I claim no rights to it.

 ## Motivation
 Parsing JSON in erlang is IMHO not at all a straightforward thing to do.
 I wanted to have something that is similar to the javascript syntax of simply saying "jsonString.member.submember".